-The following document outlines the vacant sites owned by the Hamilton Wentworth District School Board:
+The following is an inventory of vacant sites owned by the Hamilton-Wentworth District School.

 The Hamilton-Wentworth District School Board owns vacant sites around the City of Hamilton.
 These may be used as future school locations or be sold at a later date.

-We heard that the Board acquired sites for $1 from the City.
+We heard the Board acquired sites for $1 from the City.
 Is that true?

-Until the mid 1970s, the legal requirement for land transactions was different than they are now.
+Until the mid-1970s, the legal requirement of land transactions was different than they are now.
 At that time, the legal standard was to place a nominal amount, such as $1, in the deed.
 This was required to make the transaction legal.
 This was not the amount paid to acquire the property.
-The actual amount paid for the property was included in the Land Transfer Tax affidavit and reflected “market value” at that time.
+The actual amount paid for the property was included in the Land Transfer Tax affidavit and reflected the “market value” at that time.